zuozhenggh/learning-library/content-management-library/apex-integration/website/website.md

 ## Introduction

-In this lab we will create site based on site template provided as part of workshop file.
+In this lab we will create site based on site template provided as part of lab file.

 *Note:Oracle Content Management let you create unlimited website but Stater edition is limited to 1 site per instance*